Radish Pods

 Description/Taste

-Radish pods vary in length and color, but generally all Radish pods grow in taper-ended bean-like pods and carry one to two seeds, which only become distinguishable once mature.
-Coloring ranges from green to purple and all pods if left to mature will become dry and brittle.
-If harvested young, the pods will be crisp and succulent and bear the same peppery notes of the radish's edible root, yet more nuanced and refined.
-That peppery flavor is due to glucosinolates, which are trademark organic compounds that occur in nearly all of the Brassica family plants.
+Radish pods are the seed pods that develop from radish plants when they are allowed to bloom instead of being harvested for their roots.
+They grow in taper-ended, bean-like pods that carry one to two seeds and resemble edamame or green beans.
+Their color ranges from green to purple and if left to mature, will become dry and brittle.
+Radish pods have a fresh and slightly peppery scent.
+They have a crisp and succulent texture, with the same peppery notes as radish roots.
+Their peppery flavor is due to glucosinolates, which are organic compounds that occur in nearly all of the Brassica family.

 Seasons/Availability

-Radish pods are available after roots have matured and the flowers have died away, typically summer.
+Radish pods are available after the roots have matured and the flowers have died away, typically in the summer.

 Current Facts